Azure-Samples/openai-chat-app-quickstart/README.md

 ## Development server

-Assuming you've run the steps in [Opening the project](#opening-the-project) and the steps in [Deploying](#deploying), you can now run the Quart app in your development environment:
+Assuming you've run the steps to [open the project](#getting-started) and the steps in [Deploying](#deploying), you can now run the Quart app in your development environment:

 1. Copy `.env.sample.azure` into `.env`: